gilch/hissp/docs/lissp_whirlwind_tour.rst

    ;;; Programmatically modifying the data before compiling it is when ;;; things start to get interesting, but more on that later.

-   ;;; Hissp-level strings contain Python code to include in the compiled ;;; output.
-These usually contain identifiers, but can be anything.
+   ;;; Hissp-level str atoms contain Python code to include in the compiled ;;; output.
+These often contain identifiers, but can be anything.
-   ;;; Thus, Lissp identifiers (and fragments in general) read as strings ;;; at the Hissp level.
+   ;;; Thus, Lissp identifiers (and fragments in general) read as str ;;; atoms at the Hissp level.

    #> (quote identifier)                  ;Just a string.
    >>> 'identifier'
    'identifier'

-   ;;; The "" tokens in Lissp also read as strings at the Hissp level, but ;;; they contain a Python string literal instead of a Python identifier.
+   ;;; The "" tokens in Lissp also read as str atoms at the Hissp level, ;;; but they contain a Python string literal instead of an identifier.

    #> (quote "a string")
    >>> "('a string')"